Spider-Woman (Ultimate Marvel character)

-Ultimate Spider-Woman (colloquial: Jessica Drew, Julia Carpenter, Parker Peters, Jessica Drew-Parker, or Black Widow) is a superheroine appearing in American comic books published by Marvel Comics.
-Created by Brian Michael Bendis and Mark Bagley, she is the Ultimate Marvel equivalent of both the two iterations of Spider-Woman (Jessica Drew and Julia Carpenter) as well as Ben Reilly.
-As opposed to her prime counterparts, this version of Spider-Woman is a biologically female clone of Peter Parker.
+Ultimate Spider-Woman (colloquial: Jessica Drew, Julia Carpenter, Black Widow or Spider-Girl) is a superheroine appearing in American comic books published by Marvel Comics.
+Created by Brian Michael Bendis and Mark Bagley, she is the Ultimate Marvel equivalent of Ben Reilly and both iterations of Spider-Woman (Jessica Drew and Julia Carpenter).
+As opposed to her prime counterparts, this character is a female clone of Earth-1610's Peter Parker, dealing with being the brain of a teenage boy trapped in the body of a teenage girl.
+In 2014 and 2019, the character's red-and-white costume and characterisation as a secret agent relative of Peter Parker were respectively adapted as his Earth-616 sister Teresa Parker and Earth-19529 daughter Claire Parker.

+The character received a positive critical reception.
+In 2023, the character made their cinematic debut in the animated feature film Spider-Man: Across the Spider-Verse as a member of Miguel O'Hara's Spider-Society.

 Publication history

 Created by Brian Michael Bendis and Mark Bagley, the Ultimate incarnation of Spider-Woman first appeared in Ultimate Spider-Man #98 (October 2006), and appeared in All-New Ultimates #1 (April 2014) as the Ultimate Universe's third equivalent of Black Widow (after Natasha Romanoff and Monica Chang).
 She is a supporting character in Ultimate Comics: Spider-Man and Ultimate Comics: The Ultimates.

 Fictional character biography

 Clone Saga

-Spider-Woman is a genetically-engineered clone of the original Spider-Man, Peter Parker, whose chromosomes were manipulated to make her biologically female.
+Spider-Woman is a genetically engineered clone of the original Spider-Man, Peter Parker, whose chromosomes were manipulated to make her biologically female.
 Created alongside Kaine to act as agents for the CIA (code name: Spider-Woman), she retains Peter's memories and love of Mary Jane Watson, also viewing herself as Peter.
 The intent of her creators was to erase her memories and implant new ones, but both escaped before the process could be carried out.
 Doctor Octopus reveals himself as the mastermind behind the experiments that created them.
 All three fight Doctor Octopus together and eventually prevail.
 Peter surrenders to Nick Fury while the clones opt to flee.
 At the storyline's close, Spider-Woman decides to start a new life apart from Peter, takes her leave of him after what she calls "the most awkward hug in history", establishing a sibling-like relationship with him.